AllenInstitute/swdb_2023/databook/microns-em/ultrastructure.md

 scale: 33%
 align: center
 ---

+An EM cutout showing numerous biological structures such as mitochondria, synapses, myelin, nuclei, and endoplasmic reticulum.
 ```

 Electron microscopy allows one to see very high resolution features called the "ultrastructure" of the cell, such as organelles and microtubules.